Key Takeaway

 Why Ozempic Can Affect Oral Contraceptives

 When your stomach empties more slowly, the hormones in your birth control pill (estrogen and progestin) may not be absorbed at the usual rate or in the expected concentration.
-This does not necessarily mean your pill stops working entirely, but it does mean there is a window of reduced reliability that you should plan for.
+This doesn't necessarily mean your pill stops working entirely, but it does mean there's a window of reduced reliability that you should plan for.

 What the Clinical Evidence Shows